 This likely isn’t the first time you’ve read about the importance of SEO, and it definitely won’t be your last.
 When you search your business name or keywords related to your work, how high on the results page does it appear?
 The more people are mentioning your name and other related keywords online, the better your SEO results will be.
-Check out this helpful guide to SEO and you’ll get the hang of it in no time.

 Finally, take a step back and look at what you’re doing.
 Naturally, you’ll want to look for what’s working and what isn’t.
 Whether you’re counting likes and shares by hand or using Google Analytics to track the information for you, understanding your trends may just be the most important part of the process, so what are you waiting for?